alemarco96/DECAF/INSTALLATION_GUIDE.md

 The provided launch scripts must be edited to point to the correct locations on disk.
 Please follow this procedure:

 - Edit both `index.sh` and `search.sh` launch scripts, located inside the `scripts/` subfolder.
-At line 4, change the value of the environmental variable `DECAF_ROOT_FOLDER` with the location of the root folder of the framework.
-The value required is the same as the homonym environmental variable created before at step 1.
+In line 4, change the value of the environmental variable `DECAF_ROOT_FOLDER` with the location of the root folder of the framework.
+The value required is the same as the homonym environmental variable created before in step 1.

 # Uninstall